 if (some_error_condition) {

-$this->message = 'Message to be written to the log file';
+$this->message = 'Message to be written to the log file on failure';

 return false;